codacy/codacy-vscode-extension/README.md

 - If you're having trouble connecting to Codacy in Linux, make sure the protocol of the IDE you're using is registered.

-  Steps to register ide protocol:
+  Steps to register IDE protocol:

   Run: